alfredqrl/ENGG1340-GP-RPG/README.md

 - Qian Ruiling (BEng, Year 1, UID:3035767827, user name: alfredqrl)
 - Sun Xiaopeng (BEng, Year 1, UID:3035770642, user name: Angelasun2002)
 ## Game Description & Basic Rules
-Our game is a role-playing text-based game, we try to make it similar to Dungeons & Dragons (DND).
-Players will explore a wild and remote zone.
-On their adventure, they will beat enemies, collect items, and eventually discover the hidden secret of a mysterious relic.
+Our designed game is a role-playing break through and monsters-fighting game(PVE mode).Players will participate ifacedn the game as a warrior challenger.
+On his adventure,he will fighted with a monster at every checkpoint.
+The difficulty of killing monsters will increase as the level is unlocked.
 **1. Players**
 The game will require four players to join.
 **2. Intilization Of Game**